 Signal heads from the pre-WWII era were still around in decent numbers when I was growing up, but they were nearly gone by the time I ever tried to photograph any of them.
 Here are the few classics that I was able to capture.
 These are not all pedestal-only installations, but they are from the era when pedestals were predominant and mast arms were less common.

-Newark: The Last GE Novalux?
+Newark: GE Novalux

 Mahwah: AGA on Union Metal Pedestal